nathanael-fijalkow/DeepSynth/README.md

 - ```run_experiments_<dataset>.py``` try to find solutions using an ANN to predict the grammar and for each algorithm logs the search data for the corresponding ```<dataset>```.
 The suffix ```parallel``` can also be found indicating that the algorithms are run in parallel.
 The semantics experiments in the paper used a trained model thatn can be obtained using ```produce_network.py``` or directly in the repository.
 The results can be plotted using ```plot_results_semantics.py```.

 Note that for the DreamCoder experiment in our paper, we did not use the cached evaluation of HeapSearch, this can be reproduced by setting ```use_heap_search_cached_eval``` to ```False``` in ```run_experiment.py```.

-### Quick guide to train a neural network

-For the experiments, you only need to run the `produce_network.py` file, do not hesitate to change the parameters to suit your needs such as the dataset or the batch size.
-A ```.weights``` file should appear at the root folder.
-This will train a neural network on random generated programs as described in Appendix F in the paper.

 ## How to download the DeepCoder dataset